pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 $ terraform import google_container_cluster.mycluster us-east1-a/my-cluster
 ```

-~> **Note:** This resource has several fields that control Terraform-specific behavior and aren't present in the API.
-If they are set in config and you import a cluster, Terraform may need to perform an update immediately after import.
+~> **Note:** This resource has several fields that control behavior specific to this provider and aren't present in the API.
+If they are set in config and you import a cluster, this provider may need to perform an update immediately after import.
 Most of these updates should be no-ops but some may modify your cluster if the imported state differs.

 For example, the following fields will show diffs if set in config: